 Philanthropy has a critical responsibility during the COVID-19 pandemic to leverage its flexible funding ability to protect the most vulnerable communities.
 We have responded rapidly to provide resources to organizations supporting individuals, especially youth, living in poverty and experiencing disadvantage in our local community of Los Angeles and around the world.
-We have also pledged to support our existing partners through their COVID-19 response as we continue to work together toward our shared mission.
+We have also pledged to support with our existing partners through their COVID-19 response as we continue to work together toward our shared mission.

-Initial Disaster Response
+Our Initial Response

 In addition to grantmaking, our offices have been temporarily closed since mid-March while staff work remotely, and we have canceled or postponed all in-person gatherings in accordance with recommendations from public health officials.
 We will continue to follow these guidelines and recommendations closely to keep our staff, partners and communities safe during this unprecedented time.